 |Week 4||Every 4 to 5 hours||Every 6 hours|

 - If you have leakage between urinating or catheterizing, go back to the last week’s schedule.
-Your new pouch may not be able to hold the increased amount of urine.
+Your neobladder may not be able to hold the increased amount of urine.

-- You may feel pressure or fullness between the times you are scheduled to empty your pouch.
+- You may feel pressure or fullness between the times you’re scheduled to empty your neobladder.
 If so, urinate before the next scheduled time to empty your neobladder.

 Managing Your Pain

-The length of time each patient has pain or discomfort varies.
-Some patients may have incisional soreness, tightness, or muscular aches for up to 6 months or longer.
-It does not mean that something is wrong.
+The length of time each person has pain or discomfort varies.
+Some people may have soreness or tightness around their incision or muscle aches for up to 6 months or longer.
+This doesn’t mean that something is wrong.
 Follow the guidelines below.

 - Call your doctor if the medication prescribed for you doesn’t relieve your pain.